 - Provides: Vegetarian options (at least ¼ main courses), Children's portions, Children's high chairs, Wheelchair access, Outdoor tables, Free wi-fi

-- Largest group: 130 for drinks and buffet, 50 for a sit-down meal.
+- Largest group: 130 for drinks and buffet, 90 for a sit-down meal upstairs and downstairs.

 - Open since: May 2012